startup-engineering/000-how-to-build-the-future/06-thiels-law.md

 The alternative is that you don't let anyone else in.
 We tend to give this approach the short shift.
 It's worth remembering that many successful businesses are built like this.
 Craigslist would be worth something like $5bn if it were run more like a company than a commune.
 GoDaddy never took funding.
 Trilogy in the late 1990s had no outside investors.
 Microsoft very nearly joined this club; it took one small venture investment just before its IPO.
 When Microsoft went public, Bill Gates still owned an astounding 49.2% of the company.

 So the question to think about with VCs isn't all that different than questions about co-founders and employees.
 Who are the best people?
-Who do you want—or need—on board?
+Who do you want — or need — on board?

 ---